GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 # GSF Grafana Functions

 The Grafana interfaces defined in the Grid Solutions Framework allow for aggregation and operational functions on a per-series and per-set basis.
 The following defines the available functions that are available for a data source implementing the GSF Grafana interface, e.g., openHistorian.

+## Group Operations

+Each Grafana series function can be operated on in aggregate using a group operator prefix:

+### Set

-Note that each function can be used over a set of available series by prefixing the function name with `Set`.
+Series functions can operate over the set of defined series, producing a single result series, where the target function is executed over each series horizontally end-to-end by prefixing the function name with `Set`.

+* Example: `SetAverage(FILTER ActiveMeasurements WHERE SignalType='FREQ')`

+### Slice

+Series functions can operate over the set of defined series, producing a single result series, where the target function is executed over each series as group vertically per time-slice by prefixing the function name with `Slice`.
+When operating on a set of series data with slice function, a new required parameter for time tolerance will be introduced as the first parameter to the function.
+The parameter is a floating-point value that must be greater than or equal to zero that represents the desired time tolerance, in seconds, for the time slice.

+* Example: `SliceSum(0.0333, FILTER ActiveMeasurements WHERE SignalType='IPHM')`

+## Series Functions

 * [Average](#average)
 * [Minimum](#minimum)